Close Icon

 Check the Outside

 The exterior of your caravan or lodge might have suffered from severe weather conditions during the colder months.
-Take the time to examine the outside of your holiday home to see if there are any signs of damage including the windows, skylights, seams and seals, as well as any outside storage.
-Moreover, check the panels of your property i.e. dents, holes or cracks and the roof guttering.
+Take the time to examine the outside of your holiday home to see if there are any signs of damage including the windows, skylights, seams, and seals, as well as any outside storage.
+Moreover, check the panels of your property i.e. dents, holes, or cracks, and the roof guttering.

 Decking Area